Capx-Fi/Capx-Lend-Protocol/README.md

 Implementation Details
 ======================

+### `Lend` contract

+The Lend contract is the contract from which the user interacts with.
+This contract is responsible for lending, repayment and liquidation.
+For more details see [Lend.md](./docs/Lend.md)

 ### `Master` Contract

 The Master contract is the contract from which the lend contract gets calculated values and conversion according to current market prices.
+For more details see [Master.md](./docs/Master.md)

 ### `Oracle` Contract

 The Oracle contract is the contract from which the master contract fetch current prices for calculation.
+For more details see [Oracle.md](./docs/Oracle.md)

 ### `LendNFT` Contract

 The LendNFT contract is the contract from which the lend contract uses to mint and burn lend NFTs which are essentially a proof of lend.

-### `Lend` contract

-The Lend contract is the contract from which the user interacts with.
-This contract is responsible for lending, repayment and liquidation.

 <br>